or, when using Docker

 docker run -d -p 9090:9090 -v /path/to/config.json:/config/config.json ghcr.io/tbxark/mcp-proxy:latest

 http(s)://{baseURL}/{clientName}/ssehttp(s)://{baseURL}/{clientName}/mcpAuthorization header.npx, uvx).authTokens defined under mcpProxy act as defaults.
 Individual clients can override them; if omitted, the proxy defaults are used.sse for simple event‑driven consumption, or streamable-http when you need raw HTTP streaming (e.g., for large payloads).toolFilter under a client’s options with mode set to allow or block and list the tool names.toolFilter.
-The console will log messages like <server_name> Adding tool <tool_name> for each registered tool.An MCP proxy server that aggregates and serves multiple MCP resource servers through a single HTTP server.
+The console will log messages like <server_name> Adding tool <tool_name> for each registered tool.An MCP proxy that aggregates multiple MCP servers behind a single HTTP entrypoint.

 cd mcp-proxy